 It is the policy of this district to ensure equal education opportunity for all students.
-This district does not discriminate on the basis of race, color, creed, age, disability, marital status, religion, religious affiliation, gender, sexual orientation, ancestry, national origin or any other legally protected characteristic in its programs or activities.
+This district does not discriminate on the basis of race, color, creed, age, disability, gender, gender identity (whether or not traditionally associated with the student's sex assigned at birth), gender expression, marital status, religious affiliation, sexual orientation, ancestry, national origin or any other legally protected characteristic in its programs or activities.
 Further, no person shall be excluded from participation in, or be denied the benefits of, or be subjected to discrimination under an education program or activity receiving federal assistance.
 Title IX prohibits sexual harassment in all school programs and activities in school facilities or other school sponsored activities.
-Title IX protections apply to (1) persons in the United States, (2) at events the school exercised substantial control over, (3) buildings controlled by student organizations, and (4) school programs and activities regardless of whether they occur on- or off- campus.
+Students shall be supported in a manner consistent with their gender identity.
+This will include but not be limited to use of restrooms, locker rooms, and other facilities that correspond to the student's gender identity.
+Title IX protections apply to (1) persons in the United States, (2) at events the school exercised substantial control over, (3) buildings controlled by student organizations, and (4) school programs and activities regardless of whether they occur on- or off-campus.
 Schools may also address sexual harassment affecting its students or employees that fall outside of Title IX's jurisdiction in any manner the school chooses, including providing supportive measures or pursuing discipline.